kpgalligan/Squeaky/core/README.md

 2. Generated id values cannot be final, which should be fairly obvious.
 3. Foreign fields can be final, but their fields cannot (unless its an eager fetch, but that's still TODO).
 4. Foreign collections are out (but really?)

+### SQLCipher support

+SQLCipher is an encrypted version of SQLite.
+AFAIK, no off-the-shelf ORM supports this currently, except Realm.
+Squeaky will let you do this.
+Support is very new, so pardon the dust.

+### Foreign Map

+To facilitate "proper" thread boundary observation, IE disk I/O in a background thread, you can supply a map to explicitly load foreign references rather than relying on lazy loading or annotation based config.

 ## Similarities to ORMLite